mholling/nswtopo/README.markdown

 ## Vegetation

-**N.B.
-The vegetation dataset changed in version 0.6.4.
-Ensure you have the correct v2 dataset.**

 The vegetation layer in standard NSW printed topo sheets appears to be derived from a dataset called *NSW Interim Native Vegetation Extent (2008-v2)*, which is a 25-metre resolution raster representation of NSW, categorised into 'woody' and 'non-woody' vegetation.
 For our purposes this generally corresponds to forested and open areas on our map.

 This vegetation data is not available from a map server, but the entire 162 MB dataset may be downloaded from [here](http://mapdata.environment.nsw.gov.au/geonetwork/srv/en/metadata.show?id=246) (you will need to provide your name and email address).
 You need only download this once as the same data is used for any maps you create.